 Slower movements put more strain on your muscles, they also lead to greater muscle growth.
 Make sure you maintain a proper form throughout the exercise and adapt the exercise to your fitness level to avoid injury.
 Don't forget that nutrition is an essential component of muscle building!
-Get a muscle building Nutrition Guide here.
+Get a muscle building Nutrition Guide as part of Madbarz Premium.

 COMMANDO PULL UPS

 Pull us are done with a wider, overhand grip so they work your biceps a little less than chin ups.
 For this reason, it's recommended that you do the commando pull ups where you do an overhand grip with one hand and underhand grip with the other.
 Be careful to do an equal number of reps while alternating the underhand and overhand grip between hands to avoid uneven muscle development.

 Again, try and focus on the downward portion of the movement, performing it slowly, for best results.
 As with chin ups, stepping up onto a box or a stool will help you do this.